Stability of KdV solitons on the half-line: Abstract

 \section{Abstract}

-In this paper we study the stability problem for \emph{KdV solitons} on the left and right half-line.
-Unlike standard KdV, these are not exact solutions to the equations posed in the half-line.
-However, we are able to show that solitons placed initially far away from the origin are strongly stable for the problem posed on the right half-line, assuming homogeneous boundary conditions.
+In this paper we study the stability problem for \emph{KdV solitons} on the left and right half-lines.
+Unlike standard KdV, these are not exact solutions to the equations posed on the half-line, and, contrary to NLS, no exact soliton solution seems to exist.
+However, we are able to show that solitons posed initially far away from the origin are strongly stable for the problem posed on the right half-line, assuming homogeneous boundary conditions.
 For the problem posed on the left half-line, the positive infinite-time stability problem makes no sense for the case of KdV solitons, but in this setting we prove a result of stability for all negative times.
-The proof involves the use of almost conserved quantities adapted to the evolution of the KdV soliton on the particular case of the half-line.
+The proof involves finding and using two almost conserved quantities adapted to the evolution of the KdV soliton in the particular case of the half-line.
 Adaptations to other boundary conditions or star graphs are also discussed.